Azpect3120/stack-overflow-clone/README.md

 # User Routes

-All vote routes start with `/users`.
+All User routes start with `/users`.

 ## Create user on app